 The tutorial focuses on which colors and tools to use to get the Halloween cake look once you already have a frosted cake, with an emphasis on how to create the witch unicorn horn.
 The horn is a fun idea that you could use on cupcakes as well!

-If you’d rather look at a cake like this than make one, other easier Halloween dessert ideas include:
+If you’d rather look at a cake like this (or this amazing New Year’s unicorn cake) than make one, some easier Halloween dessert ideas include:

 - Halloween cupcakes decorated with spiders